Lakis Lazopoulos: Early career

-Career, 1999-2008
+1999–2008

 In the summer of 1999 he played the lead role in the film Beware of Greeks Bearing Guns directed by Australian director John Tatoulis.
 The film was a box office hit when released in Greece in January 2000.
 In 2001 he wrote, directed, and starred in the film My best friend.
-He concurrently wrote the theatrical play “Ta Leme”, which maintained its position at the top of the box office well into 2002.
+He concurrently wrote the theatrical play "Ta Leme", which maintained its position at the top of the box office well into 2002.
 In September 2002 he presented 12 theatrical monologues from the most important writers of 1700.
-That same summer he presented a theatrical monologue as part of the framework of the Cultural Olympiad entitled “Ages of Ridicule”.
+That same summer he presented a theatrical monologue as part of the framework of the Cultural Olympiad entitled "Ages of Ridicule".

-Between 2003 and 2004 he wrote, directed, and starred in the revue “Wind in our Sails”, which was presented at the theatre Britannia in Athens to commercial success.
+Between 2003 and 2004 he wrote, directed, and starred in the revue "Wind in our Sails", which was presented at the theatre Britannia in Athens to commercial success.
 At the same time, he became artistic director for two prominent Athens theaters, the Britannia and Athinon.
 In February 2004 the film R20, for which he wrote co-directed with P. Karazas, opened at the box office.
 During the summer of 2004 he held the leading role of Hremilos in Aristophanes' historical comedy Ploutos.
 The play toured Greece, culminating in a special performance at the ancient theatre of Epidaurus, as part of the Athens Olympics that August.